[ LOOK TO SEE ]

 loving every second of her 15-minutes (six months) of fame.

-Parties, Press Conferences, and Peanut Butter & Jelly offerings to the poor.
+Parties, Press Conferences, and Peanut Butter & Jelly offerings to the marooned.